Optimal Regulation of Prosumers and Consumers in Smart Energy Communities: Conclusion

 \section{Conclusion}

-We proposed new distributed stochastic algorithms to regulate the number of prosumers and the number of consumers in a smart energy community.
-The smart energy community consists of energy prosumers and consumers.
-We consider that the prosumers have heterogeneous energy sources---have either solar panels or wind turbines installed.
-In the model, the prosumers and consumers do not need to share their information with others.
-Each community member keeps its information private such as its cost function, the derivative of the cost function, and when they are active.
-However, a community manager is needed to keep track of the aggregate prosumption and consumption.
-Through experimental results, we show that the average number of times a prosumer or a consumer is active reaches optimal value over time.
+We proposed distributed stochastic algorithms to regulate the number of prosumers and consumers in a smart energy community.
+We consider that the prosumers have heterogeneous energy sources---solar panels or wind turbines installed.
+In the model, the prosumers and consumers keep their information private such as its cost function, the derivative of the cost function, and when they were active.
+We consider a central server that keeps track of the aggregate number of active prosumers and consumers and sends feedback signals to the community members.
+Through experimental results, we show that the average number of times a prosumer and a consumer are active reaches their optimal values over time.

-As future work, it will be interesting to extend this work to facilitate the consumers to track the energy source using blockchain technology.
-Furthermore, we can also facilitate the prosumers to track if the produced energy reaches the needy people when the prosumers are involved in philanthropic work.
-Additionally, it will be exciting to develop a blockchain-based system that does not require a community manager; nevertheless, the prosumers and consumers receive optimal values.
-Last, it will also be interesting to provide a theoretical guarantee on the convergence of average values and study the convergence rate of the algorithms.
+In future work, it will be interesting to extend this work to facilitate the consumers to track the energy source using blockchain technology.
+It may also enable the prosumers to track if the produced energy reaches the needy people when the prosumers are involved in philanthropic work.
+Furthermore, developing a blockchain-based system that does not require a central server and obtains optimal social value will be exciting.
+Last, it will be interesting to provide a theoretical guarantee on the convergence of average values and study the convergence rate of the algorithms.